czim/laravel-nestedupdater/CONFIG.md

 ### Allowing missing rules classes

 By default, if a rules class fallback is not found or instantiable, an empty set of rules is silently used.
-This behavior may be altered by chaning the value for `validation.allow-missing-rules`:
+This behavior may be altered by changing the value for `validation.allow-missing-rules`:

 ```php
 <?php